 Xusheng Luo

-I'm currently a Posdoctoral Fellow at Intelligent Control Lab of Carnegie Mellon University, working with Dr. Changliu Liu.
+I'm currently a Posdoctoral Fellow at Intelligent Control Lab of Carnegie Mellon University, working with Dr. Changliu Liu, starting from April 2023.
 I received the Ph.D. degree in Mechanical Engineering and Materials Science from Duke University in December 2020, under the supervision of Dr. Michael M. Zavlanos.
 Prior to it, I received the B.Eng. and M.S.E. degrees in Aerospace Engineering from the Harbin Institute of Technology, China, in 2015 and 2017, respectively.

 profile photo